pasgabriele/lora-weather-station/External module/README.md

  - Verify battery voltage measurement
  - Verify ESP32 powered from TP4056 output to SH1.25 input
  - Verify sensors powered from ESP32 3V3 pin
- - Modify rain and wind wiring.
+ - Modify rain and wind wiring (update source code and PCB!!).
 GPIO35 and GPIO34 cannot be used.
 They are pin input only!!!
 Use the following GPIO:
    - GPIO23 (digital): for windspeed (tested)
    - GPIO32 (analog): for windir (tested)
    - GPIO17 (digital): for rain (to be tested)